rust-lang/rls/README.md

 ## Setup

+**YOU NEED A VERY RECENT NIGHTLY COMPILER**

+Otherwise the RLS will not work very well.

 ### Step 1: Clone and build the RLS

 Since the RLS is closely linked to the compiler and is in active development,